nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Redo last undone change: `redo`

 You can use the `redo` command to redo the last change to the list of contacts stored in NetworkBook and/or the list of contacts displayed by NetworkBook.
-This command only works if there are preceding undo commands that can be reversed.
+This command only works if there are preceding undo commands executed in NetworkBook that can be reversed.

 Format: `redo`